u-na-gi/smgg-go/README.md

 This tool is especially useful for projects that require the merging of struct fields from various sources or for simplifying the process of combining data from similar structs.

+## Warning

+This is an experimental project and may perform highly risky operations, including overwriting existing files or generating unexpected files.
+Please use it with caution and at your own risk.

 ### Features

 - Generates setters for merging structs of the same type.